News & Events

 Assistant Professor in the Division of Industrial Hygiene in the UC Department of Environmental and Public Health Science.
 His research interests include applied human toxicology and chemical risk analysis, and he brings to the CEG highly respected

 expertise in mechanistic toxicology, pharmacology, risk assessment and computational exposure modeling.
 He is currently collaborating with CEG members Susan Pinney, Ph.D., F.A.C.E. and Changchun Xie, Ph.D. on Dr. Pinney's R24 award from the National

 Institute of Environmental Health Sciences, Fernald Community Cohort: Research Resource for Environmental Epidemiology (R24 ES028527).
 CEG Associate member.

-between chemistry and biology.
-Dr. Merino has been part of research teams that develop molecules to selectively kill cancer cells that have reactive oxygen species, generate new sunscreens to prevent DNA damage, and projects wherein he serves
+chemistry and biology.
+Dr. Merino has been part of research teams that develop molecules to selectively kill cancer cells that have reactive oxygen species, generate new sunscreens to prevent DNA damage, and projects wherein he serves as the chemistry

-as the chemistry lead to develop new bioactive molecules.
+lead to develop new bioactive molecules.
 A particular interest is molecular design toward new technology, especially through reactivity.
-He is currently collaborating with Dr. Anna Luisa Kadekaro, a former CEG Career Development
+He is currently collaborating with Dr. Anna Luisa Kadekaro, a former CEG Career Development Awardee, on

 William Miller, Ph.D.,

 Professor of Molecular Genetics and Director of the Molecular Genetics Graduate Program in the UC College of Medicine.The Miller laboratory is interested in the mechanisms by which microbial pathogens manipulate host cell signal transduction